Milici-Ilie/Control-Flow.-Switch/readme2.md

             -How to find the divided numbers by both 3 and 5 -How to use the DEGUBBER in the InteliJ -To see how to use the Debugger go and check the Section 6, ControlFlow, Lesson: Sum 3 and 5 Challenge and Using IntelliJ's Debugger

+            -SumOdd, how to find out the our numbers using the FOR Loop, odd/impar

 //=====================
 Sum 3 and 5 Challenge